livewire/vue/README.md

 npm install livewire-vue --save-dev
 ```

-Require the package in your bundle:
+Import the package in your bundle:
 ```
-import LivewireVue from 'livewire-vue'
+import 'livewire-vue'
 // Or.
 require('livewire-vue')
 ```